-- (1) These amounts represent the estimated possible payouts of annual cash awards for fiscal year 2016 under our annual cash bonus program for each of our named executive officers.
-The actual amounts earned under the annual cash bonus program for fiscal year 2016 are disclosed in the "Summary Compensation Table" above as part of the column entitled "Non-Equity Incentive Plan Compensation." - (2) Vesting of these restricted stock equivalents (the performance-linked component), awarded under the three-year performance awards, is subject to achievement of pre-established performance criteria for cumulative earnings per share and cumulative free cash flow as a percentage of net sales over the three year period commencing October 1, 2015, the beginning of our fiscal 2016.
-See "Compensation Discussion and Analysis-Elements of Compensation-Incentive Programs-Equity Awards."
+- (1) These amounts represent the estimated possible payouts of annual cash awards for fiscal year 2017 under our annual cash bonus program for each of our named executive officers.
+The actual amounts earned under the annual cash bonus program for fiscal year 2017 are disclosed in the "Summary Compensation Table" above as part of the column entitled "Non-Equity Incentive Plan Compensation." - (2) Vesting of these restricted stock equivalents (the performance-linked component), awarded under the - three-year performance awards, is subject to achievement of pre-established performance criteria for cumulative earnings per share and cumulative free cash flow as a percentage of net sales over the three year period commencing October 1, 2016, the beginning of our fiscal 2017.
+See "Compensation Discussion and Analysis-Elements of Compensation-Incentive Programs-Equity Awards." - (3) These restricted stock equivalents (the time-vesting component) will vest three years from the date of grant, - 46 Energizer Holdings, Inc. 2017 Proxy Statement

-- (3) These restricted stock equivalents (the time-vesting component) will vest three years from the date of grant, if the officer remains employed with us at that time.
-The value of the amount calculated in accordance with accounting guidance is included in the "Stock Awards" column of the "Summary Compensation Table." - (4) These amounts represent the grant date fair value calculated in accordance with FASB ASC Section 718, excluding forfeitures assumptions.
-For the three-year performance awards, the value includes the grant date fair value of the awards computed in accordance with

-FASB ASC Section 718, applying the same valuation model and assumptions applied for financial reporting purposes, excluding forfeiture assumptions.
+- if the officer remains employed with us at that time.
+The value of the amount calculated in accordance with accounting guidance is included in the "Stock Awards" column of the "Summary Compensation Table." - (4) These amounts represent the grant date fair value calculated in accordance with FASB ASC Section 718, excluding forfeiture assumptions.
+For the three-year performance awards, the value includes the grant date fair value of the awards computed in accordance with FASB ASC Section 718, applying the same valuation model and assumptions applied for financial reporting purposes, excluding forfeiture assumptions.
 These amounts may not correspond to the actual value realized by the named executive officers.
-For the three-year time-vesting awards, these amounts represent the grant date fair value calculated in accordance with FASB ASC Section 718, excluding forfeiture assumptions.
-The value includes 100% of such awards, with no reduction for potential forfeiture.
+These amounts include awards granted at target. - For the three-year time-vesting awards, these amounts represent the grant date fair value calculated in accordance with FASB ASC Section 718, excluding forfeiture assumptions.
+The value includes 100% of such awards, with no reduction for potential forfeiture. - (5) These amounts represent the incremental fair value of Mr. Hamm's restricted stock equivalent awards modified pursuant to the terms of his Separation Agreement, as discussed in "Compensation Discussion and Analysis-Elements of Compensation-Separation Agreement."